tylerbcrawford/deepgram-subtitles/docs/roadmap.md

 - No quick way to select an entire folder at once
 - Confusing state when file selection persists across folder changes

-**Implementation Tasks:**
+#### 📁 Group A: Folder Navigation & Filtering
+Smart folder filtering to reduce clutter and improve discovery of video files.

+- [ ] Implement smart folder filtering
+  - [ ] Add toggle to only show folders that contain videos
+  - [ ] Enable "show folders with videos only" by default
+  - [ ] Add checkbox toggle for "show all folders" option
+- [ ] Clean up folder/file tree display
+  - [ ] Reduce visual clutter in video selector
+  - [ ] Improve folder hierarchy display

+#### ✅ Group B: File Selection & Scope
+Enforce single-folder operations and improve selection clarity.

-- [ ] Add "Select All Files in Folder" button/option
+- [ ] Add bulk selection features
-  - [ ] Single-click operation to select all videos in current folder
+  - [ ] Single-click "Select All Files in Folder" button
   - [ ] Clear visual feedback when folder is fully selected
-- [ ] Enforce folder scope for file operations
+- [ ] Enforce folder scope for operations
   - [ ] Automatically clear file selection when navigating to different folder
   - [ ] Restrict operations to one folder at a time
   - [ ] Show warning if user attempts cross-folder operations